Vyral/donovans-tampa-bay/_posts/2020-06-23-77-of-potential-home-sellers-are-preparing-to-sell-now-following-the-end-of-stay-at-home-orders.md

 youtube_code:
 ---

-Friends and Clients —Did you know that the latest Realtor's Report states that:
+Did you know that the latest Realtor's Report states that:

 ***77% of Potential Home Sellers are Preparing to Sell Now following the end of Stay-at-Home orders\!***